James F. Simmons

-James Fowler Simmons (September 10, 1795 – July 10, 1864) was a businessman and politician from Rhode Island who twice served as a United States senator, first as a Whig and then as a Republican.
+James Fowler Simmons (September 10, 1795 – July 10, 1864) was an American businessman and politician from Rhode Island who twice served as a United States senator, first as a Whig and then as a Republican.

 He is notable for having the Senate consider expelling him for corruption during his second term as a Senator.

 Early life

 Born on a farm near Little Compton, he attended a private school in Newport and moved to Providence in 1812.
 He was employed in various manufacturing concerns in Rhode Island and Massachusetts and engaged in the manufacture of yarn at Simmonsville (now Thornton), a village still existing in Johnston, RI, in 1822.

 He moved to Johnston, Rhode Island in 1827 and resumed the manufacture of yarns and engaged in agricultural pursuits; he was a member of the Rhode Island House of Representatives from 1828 to 1841.
 His house still stands on Atwood Avenue.

 United States senator

 Simmons was elected as a Whig to the U.S. Senate and served from March 4, 1841, to March 3, 1847.

 While in the Senate, he was chairman of the Committee on Manufactures (Twenty-seventh and Twenty-eighth Congresses) and a member of the Committee on Printing (Twenty-seventh and Twenty-eighth Congresses).